 Young athletes need to eat well-balanced meals and snacks, just as we all should.
 Provide food from each of the food groups – grains, vegetables, fruits, dairy, and meat and beans.
 Most young athletes will eat the amount of food that their body needs on their own.
 If you have any questions about how much or what types of food your child should eat, contact their healthcare provider for advice.

 Some sports, such as wrestling or gymnastics, have a focus on weight or physical appearance.
 It can be hard to know if your child is getting enough of the right kinds of food.
 Talk with your child’s doctor or a nutritionist.

 Are sports drinks a good choice?

 It is important for kids to drink fluids before, every 20 minutes during, and then after playing.
-Water is usually best, but a sports drink can be a good choice if your child has been intensely active for more than one hour.
+Water is usually best, but a sports drink can be a good choice if your child has been intensely active for more than 1 hour.
 Sports drinks help replace sodium and potassium lost in sweat.
 They also provide energy.
-The downside is that sports drinks contain a lot of sugar, so avoid giving more than one to your child in a day.
+The downside is that sports drinks contain a lot of sugar, so avoid giving more than 1 to your child in a day.

 What else should I know?

 It seems obvious, but don’t overlook the benefit of a good night’s sleep.
 Well-rested athletes perform better and may avoid injury.